How to Grill the Perfect New York Strip Steak

 Definitely not the way to cook a steak.

 The multi-flip technique is as simple as it sounds.
-We are simply flipping the steak often (every 20 seconds or so) and continually placing it on a different spot on the grill grate.
+We are simply flipping the steak often (every 30 seconds or so) and continually placing it on a different spot on the grill grate.

 Grilling New York strip steak with this technique, which is great for cuts less than 1.5 inches thick, will result in even doneness from edge to edge of the steak, like the steak below.
-It’s also great when you’re applying a marinade or sauce to a steak, like this bourbon molasses steak.
+It’s also great if you’re applying a marinade or sauce to a steak, like this bourbon molasses steak.

 NY strip steak, medium rare